Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/Cloud-Infra-Implementation/Frontend.md

 ```

-This Jenkins pipeline automates the deployment of a Redis server infrastructure using Terraform.
-It's configured to perform the following actions:
+**This Jenkins pipeline automates the deployment of a Frontend server infrastructure using Terraform.
+It's configured to perform the following actions:**

 ### Terraform Deployment Pipeline Overview